How To Get Local Channels On A Samsung TV?

 Bear in mind that with an antenna, there may be problems with signal interference if there are tall buildings around your property, if you have hills between you and the signal source, or during bad weather.

 If your Samsung TV isn’t discovering channels during the scan, the antenna is in the wrong slot.
 Some TVs may come with two coaxial cable connectors, one for an external antenna (usually labeled “ANT” or “AIR”) and one for cable.
-If the source you selected does not match the connector with the antenna connection, your TV won’t be able to find channels.

-In case of an unsuccessful scan, you can also restart your TV to see if that solves the problem.
-Software or hardware glitches can sometimes interfere with such processes.
 Switch off your TV and unplug the power cord.
 Plug it back in after a few moments and turn it on again.
 Repeat the process of selecting and finalizing the source to begin the scan.

 Here is how you can download and install a third-party app on your Samsung smart TV: